 Many of us will write a packing list for ourselves, but don’t necessarily think about the pets too!
 Whether your dog is going on a holiday all of its own to a pet sitter’s house, or going along with you, writing a list of everything it needs is key in providing a stress-free experience.
 From dog food and medication, to a lead and grooming brush, packing for your pooch should be no different to packing for another member of the family!

 Get pet insurance

-While we’ll often take out holiday insurance for ourselves, the concept of taking out pet travel insurance may seem a little strange.
-However, the truth is, an event is just as likely to happen to your dog – so making sure your furry friend is adequately protected is vital.
-If you’re not sure about having a dedicated travel insurance policy for your dog, but do have regular pet insurance, talk to your insurance provider about your upcoming holiday and what your existing policy does or does not include.
-Many vets in Ireland now work directly with animal insurance providers, so if you get stuck, talk to your veterinary practice who should be able to help point you in the right direction.
+While we’ll often take out holiday insurance for ourselves.
+The concept of taking out pet travel insurance may seem a little strange.
+However, the truth is, an event is just as likely to happen to your dog.
+So making sure your furry friend is adequately protected is vital.
+If you’re not sure about having a dedicated travel insurance policy for your dog, but do have regular pet insurance.
+Talk to your insurance provider about your upcoming holiday.
+Many vets in Ireland now work directly with animal insurance providers.
+So if you get stuck, talk to your veterinary practice who should be able to help point you in the right direction.

 Plan your journey in advance

 If part of your holiday includes a long car journey, map out your route and stop off points before you go.
 Remember, your dog will need toilet breaks.
 Time to eat and drink and just like us humans, the ability to stretch their legs.
 If your dog isn’t used to travelling, try and get some shorter trips under their belt before the big day.

 If you’re going on a road trip and taking your dog with you, be sure to never leave them in the car for extended periods, particularly when it’s hot.
 Not only can this cause undue stress and suffering, but in serious cases, can even cause medical emergencies.